-- B Mining and extraction - C Process manufacturing - D Electricity, gas, steam, air conditioning and - E Water supply, sewerage, waste management and remediation activities.
+- B Mining and extraction - C Process manufacturing - D Electricity, gas, steam, air conditioning and - E Water supply, sewerage, waste management and remediation activities

-In the structure of Croatian GDP in 2014, industry's share was 21.2% .
+In the structure of Croatian GDP in 2015, industry's share was 21.2%.

-THE SHARE OF INDIVIDUAL BRANCHES OF INDUSTRY IN TOTAL INDUSTRY REVENUE FOR 2014
+THE SHARE OF INDIVIDUAL BRANCHES OF INDUSTRY IN TOTAL INDUSTRY REVENUE FOR 2015

-In total process manufacturing revenue, the biggest share represents food and beverage manufacture (24%), but this industry branch is monitored within agriculture and forestry, as well as wood processing industry.
-The share of metal processing industry is 20% and this, along with the metal manufacture, also includes manufacturing final metal products, machining, motor vehicles, trailers and other vehicles manufacture and other process manufacturing industry.
+In total process manufacturing revenue, the biggest share represents food and beverage manufacture (25%), but this industry branch is monitored within agriculture and forestry.
+The share of metal processing industry is 21% and this, along with the metal manufacture, also includes manufacturing final metal products, machining, motor vehicles, trailers and other vehicles manufacture and other process manufacturing industry.

-THE SHARE OF INDIVIDUAL BRANCHES IN TOTAL PROCESSING MANUFACTURING REVENUE FOR 2014
+THE SHARE OF INDIVIDUAL BRANCHES IN TOTAL PROCESSING MANUFACTURING REVENUE FOR 2015

-In 2014, total share of employees in the field of industry is 31.9% of total employees in the Republic of Croatia.
+In 2015, total share of employees in the field of industry is 31.3% of total employees in the Republic of Croatia.

-EMPLOYEES IN INDUSTRIAL BRANCHES IN 2014
+EMPLOYEES IN INDUSTRIAL BRANCHES IN 2015

-In 2015, industry export was 10.0 billion euros (94.5% of total export).
-Traditional process manufacturing branches, such as metal processing industry (24.9%), chemistry, pharmaceuticals, plastics and rubber production (13.7%), computer, electric products and equipment (9.5%), food and beverages (8.1%), petroleum production (6.8%) and wood processing industry (4.9%), were particularly export-oriented.
+In 2016, industry export was 11.6 billion euros (94.5% of total export).
+Traditional process manufacturing branches, such as metal processing industry (24.4%), chemistry, pharmaceuticals, plastics and rubber production (15.5%), computer, electric products and equipment (10.6%), food and beverages (8.7%) and petroleum production (5.8%), were particularly export-oriented.
+With its 6.9% growth rate, Croatia was among the three EU members, which have successfully increased the value of their export.
+Pharmaceutical industry had the biggest influence on the export growth, since its export value was 56.4% increased and its growth was almost half of the total export growth value.
 Exporters are the most resilient segment of Croatian industry, especially those who create complex products with high added value.